ernstlab/ConsHMM/README.md

 For any use of the ConsHMM software or ConsHMM state annotations, please cite:

-Arneson A, Ernst J. Systematic Discovery of Conservation States for Single-Nucleotide Annotation of the Human Genome. *Communications Biology*, 248, 2019. doi: https://doi.org/10.1038/s42003-019-0488-1
+Arneson A, Ernst J. Systematic discovery of conservation states for single-nucleotide annotation of the human genome. *Communications Biology*, 248, 2019. doi: https://doi.org/10.1038/s42003-019-0488-1

 ## Authors